 Avalonia Land Conservancy welcomes all people, regardless of disability, to its beautiful properties.
 Trails include a wide variety of conditions, ranging from fairly level in slope to steep; from over three feet wide to narrow and twisting; from somewhat compacted to studded with roots and rocks.
 Individual trails may display numerous of these conditions.

-As with anyone else, individuals with disabilities will find some trails too arduous and others more compatible with their movement style and abilities.
-At this point, Avalonia does not own a property that offers a high degree of trail accessibility to people who use mobility equipment or require trail accessibility for other than mobility reasons.
-An effort is underway, however, to examine all properties for accessibility potential and begin the process of providing, when feasible and affordable, increased access through creation of new trails and modification of existing ones.
+As with anyone else, individuals with disabilities will find some trails too arduous and others more compatible with their movement styles and abilities.
+At this point, Avalonia does not own a property that offers a high degree of trail accessibility.
+An effort is underway, however, to examine all properties for accessibility potential and apply for appropriate funding.
+(The Avalonia Stewardship Principles already permit the use of motorized mobility equipment on preserves in most circumstances.

-We invite people with disabilities to participate in our efforts to create greater accessibility on our properties, on our website, and in our programs.
-To that end, we are in the process of establishing liaisons with disability-related organizations in eastern Connecticut.
-To find out more about how you may participate in these collaborative efforts, please contact the office at info@avaloniac.org or 860-884-3500.
-People with all different disabilities are invited to participate.
+We invite people with all different disabilities to participate in our efforts to create greater accessibility on our properties, on our website, and in our programs.
+To that end, we have established liaisons with several disability-related organizations in eastern Connecticut.
+To find out more about how you may participate in these collaborative efforts, please contact the office at [email protected] or 860-884-3500.

 Want to learn more about trail accessibility?
 Two good online resources are: